My Capital Allocation

 The Importance Of Having A Plan

 In my opinion, this is what investing is all about.
-If tomorrow we had a major scare (How about a US dollar currency crisis which I believe is coming) and the market fell 600 points overnight and a company like JNJ fell from 63 to 59 or 57.
-I would know exactly what strategy to employ.
+If tomorrow we had a major scare (How about a US dollar currency crisis which I believe is coming) and the Dow Index fell 600 points overnight and a company like JNJ fell from 63 to 50 or 30, I would know exactly what strategy to employ.
 I would not need to sit back and think, “well maybe tomorrow it may be cheaper”.
 Instead I can react immediately and begin to scale into positions.

-Remember how in October 2008 Warren Buffet announced he was “Buying America”.
-Aside from all the political hoopla, he really wasn’t wrong.
+Remember how in October 2008 Warren Buffett announced he was “Buying America”.
+Aside from all the political hoopla, he really was not wrong.
 Basically he saw value in many companies, that had become undervalued in the selling.
 He was early as many stocks that he bought fell another 15% or more, but it turns out he was right.
-When interviewed on Charlie Rose, Buffet laughed and said that he really is never sure of a bottom in selling, but knew the prices he wanted on his stock picks.
-Rose said that Buffet certainly is a stock picking genius, but Buffet laughed it off telling Rose that anyone could be successful at investing.
-He told Rose that it takes a lot of homework and he has his goals established long before something happens and he is a very patient man.
+When interviewed Buffett laughed and said that he really is never sure of a bottom in selling, but knew the prices he wanted on his stock picks.
+He went on to say that anyone could be successful at investing.
+He explained that it takes a lot of homework and he has his goals established long before something happens and he is a very patient man.
 He likes to think long term.
 He likes to buy when there is a sale, and in October 2008 he felt that there was a big sale happening on wall street.

 In my case, if I am wrong and the stock continues to collapse, I have many strategies available.
 I can buy back my naked puts and roll lower, buy back and close for a loss, hold and roll further out at the same strike for more premium, sell more puts even lower, accept assignment on some stock and collect the dividend and if available sell covered calls, or do a combination of a variety of option strategies.